Why a goal tracking system raises your odds of finishing

 How often should I review my goal progress?

-Weekly reviews are the minimum effective frequency for most personal and professional goals.
+Weekly reviews are the minimum effective frequency for most personal goals, with monthly and quarterly reviews added for direction.
 Locke and Latham’s research identifies feedback as an essential moderator of goal effects [4].
 A weekly review takes 15-30 minutes and answers three questions: what moved forward, what stalled, and what changes next week.
-Monthly reviews add a deeper assessment of whether the goal itself still makes sense.
+The quarterly review handles annual goals and twelve-week cycles, asking whether the goal itself still makes sense.

 What is the difference between goal tracking and habit tracking?